-- 2. A court order of any child support, or spousal support or documentation that indicates the actual amount of child support or spousal support being received. - 3.
-Any bank statements or IRS Form W-2, Form SSA-1099 for any pension social security or veteran's benefits, if applicable. - 4.
-If you are receiving unemployment benefits, provide IRS Form 1099-MISC, in addition to your IRS Form 1040 transcript. - 5.
+- 4. If you are receiving unemployment benefits, provide IRS Form 1099-MISC, in addition to your IRS Form 1040 transcript. - 5.
 Any bank statements or other documentation establishing any additional income provided by adult children, dependents, or other people living in the household, if applicable.

-Item Number 8.
+Item Number 11.
 Total Annual Household Income.
 Provide the total household income.
 Add the amounts from Item Numbers 5., 6., and 7.
 USCIS will compare this amount to the Federal Poverty Guidelines.

-Item Number 9.
+Item Number 12.
 Indicate whether any information (including marital status, income, and list of dependents) in your Federal tax returns is different from what you indicate in Form I-912.
 Provide the reasons for any changes in circumstances and any differences between the tax returns and information in your Form I-912.
-If you need to explain anything else about your circumstances that affect the income determination, use the space provided in Part 11.
+If you need to explain anything else about your circumstances that affect the income determination, use the space provided in Part 8.
 Additional Information.